The Albany Consort

 Viola da Gamba Society–Pacifica chapter

-VdGS-Pacifica, the Bay Area chapter of the Viola da Gamba Society, supports local amateur gambists by providing professional consort coaching sessions (to which established consorts, as well as individuals wishing to be placed in consorts according to skill level, are welcome), beginning-instrument rentals and a monthly newsletter, as well as by organizing statewide meets and facilitating contacts with local viol teachers.
-The chapter meets monthly from Autumn through Spring, normally at Zion Lutheran Church, 5201 Park Boulevard, Piedmont.
+VdGS-Pacifica, the Bay Area chapter of the Viola da Gamba Society, supports local amateur gambists by providing professional consort coaching sessions (to which established consorts, as well as individuals wishing to be placed in consorts according to skill level, are welcome), beginning instrument rentals and a monthly newsletter, as well as by organizing statewide meets and facilitating contacts with local viol teachers.
+The chapter meets monthly from Autumn through Spring, usually at Hillside Community Church in El Cerrito.

 Praised for their musical rapport and the shared enjoyment that radiates from their performances, they have been hailed as “refreshing”, “sensuous”, “gutsy”, “incredible artists” and a “breathtaking ensemble.”
 Early Music America magazine called their debut concert at the 2004 Berkeley Early Music Festival a “wonderful offering… beautifully played.”